Kailyn Lowry Has A Serious Addiction: ‘Teen Mom’ Star Admits She Can’t Stop It By Herself

 “Of course, I was filmed on the show saying I didn’t want any more kids but I’m pregnant again.
 I know so many will have comments on this but here’s the thing — I didn’t want to bring another child into a failing marriage.
 Shortly after I started having complications, the option of having more kids was almost taken away from me.
 When I started thinking long and hard, I knew I wanted more.
 This was the choice I made.
 This is the baby I thought I wasn’t sure if I could have.
 I know this isn’t an ideal situation but I know everything will be okay,” Kailyn Lowry wrote on her website about the pregnancy, revealing that she decided to get pregnant after her divorce as it may be her last chance.

 What do you think of Kailyn Lowry’s addiction to Starbucks?
-Do you think she has a serious issue or do you think she needs to start mixing drinks together?
+Do you think she has a serious issue, or do you think she needs to start mixing drinks together?

 [Featured Image by Jamie McCarthy/Getty Images]